Why I Made This

 The tagline was “Play The Conversation” and the core idea was that talking with AI should feel like entertainment, not a productivity tool.
 We built a whole engine for it.
 Multiple AI agents with distinct personalities, goals, and storylines, and you're in the middle of it controlling the experience with your voice.
 Think of it like a podcast you can talk back to.

 The Fishbowl is what happens when you take everything I learned building AndThen and point it at a different problem.
-Same belief: AI conversations should be visual, multi-character, and something you watch unfold.
-Different format: instead of entertainment, it's a tool.
+Same belief: AI conversations should be interactive, multi-character, and something you watch unfold.
+Different format: instead of entertainment, it's a feedback tool.
 Instead of stories, it's your ideas getting challenged by a room full of experts.
+It's also much smaller and with way less bells and whistles.

 04 / WHY I THINK THIS MATTERS

 Quick background on me: I've spent 20+ years in media.
-I was a showrunner on The Tonight Show with Jimmy Fallon, led digital teams at Vox Media and G4, won some Emmys, and built a lot of things that tried to make complicated ideas feel simple and fun.
-These days I co-host a podcast called AI For Humans where Kevin Pereira and I break down AI for a mainstream audience.
+I was a showrunner on The Tonight Show with Jimmy Fallon, won some Emmys, and built a lot of things that tried to make complicated ideas feel simple and fun.
+These days, I co-host a podcast called AI For Humans where Kevin Pereira and I break down AI for a mainstream audience.

 05 / I ACTUALLY USE THIS THING